rcl-coding/openbadges-criteria/README.md

 ### Structure of Criteria

-The criteria is hosted as an html file hosted at a publicly accessible endpoint.
+The criteria is an html file hosted at a publicly accessible endpoint.

 The criteria must contain :
 - Title (required) - title of the criteria
 - Level (required) - the level of the criteria (foundation, intermediate, advanced)
-- Version (required) - the version number of the criteria (eg: v1.0)
+- Version (required) - the version number of the criteria (eg: V 1.0)
-- Code (required) - a unique identification code for the qualification
+- Code (required) - a unique identification code for the criteria
 - Skills (required) - the skills that a learner must demonstrate to achieve the badge
 - Knowledge (required) - the knowledge that a learner must apply to achieve the badge
 - Requirements (required) - A description of the task or activities that the learner must demonstrate